firebase/FirebaseUI-Android/storage/README.md

 ## Using FirebaseUI to download and display images

+[Firebase Storage](firebase-storage) provides secure file uploads and downloads for your Firebase apps, regardless of network quality.
+You can use it to store images, audio, video, or other user-generated content.
+Firebase Storage is backed by Google Cloud Storage, a powerful, simple, and cost-effective object storage service.

-FirebaseUI provides bindings to download an image file from a `StorageReference` and display it using the popular `Glide` library.
-This technique allows you to get all of Glide's performance benefits while leveraging Firebase Storage's authenticated hosting capabilities.
+FirebaseUI provides bindings to download an image file stored in Firebase Storage from a [`StorageReference`](storage-reference) and display it using the popular [Glide](glide) library.
+This technique allows you to get all of Glide's performance benefits while leveraging Firebase Storage's authenticated storage capabilities.

 To load an image from a `StorageReference`, simply use the `FirebaseImageLoader` class: